Convert Java to EXE

 "download java decompiler" and you will get your source code back in 5 minutes.

-Yes, you may obfuscate
+Yes, you may obfuscate the

-control flow obfuscation can render your bytecode unverifiable on future JVMs
+but excessive control flow obfuscation can render your bytecode unverifiable on future JVMs

 Finally, encrypting your Java bytecode does not protect it at all

 regardless of the encryption algorithm you use.

 In contrast, native code produced by an optimizing AOT Java compiler